Committee for Purchase From People Who Are Blind or Severely Disabled.

 1. The action will not result in any additional reporting, recordkeeping or other compliance requirements for small entities other than the small organization that will provide the service to the Government.

-2. The action will result in authorizing a small entity to provide the service to the Government.
+2. The action will result in authorizing small entities to provide the service to the Government.

 End of Certification

 Accordingly, the following service is added to the Procurement List:

 Mandatory for: NAVSUP Fleet Logistics Center Norfolk, NDW, Supply Management Division, NAVSUP Warehouse, Building 234, 234 Halligan Rd., Annapolis, MD